HAMSTERS SOUTH AFRICA

 It is recommended that you keep the hamster on the Course of Protexin for another 2 - 4 weeks after the antibiotic course if complete.

-These granules are unique, because they help prevent potential disease and deficiencies, help strengthen your pet’s immune system, encourage healthy skin and hair growth, reduces recovery time, combats anxiety, supports normal development of the foetus, assist with concentration, and SO MUCH MORE.
+These unique granules assist in the prevention of potential diseases and deficiencies, help strengthen your pet’s immune system, encourage healthy skin and hair growth, reduce recovery time, combats anxiety, supports normal development of the foetus, assist with concentration, and SO MUCH MORE.

 Rich in plasmolysed Herbal Yeast, Anima-Strath is made up of 11 Vitamins, 18 Amino Acids, 19 Minerals (and Trace elements), 13 substances, and ALL of these nutrients are from natural raw ingredients and free from artificial colourants, flavourants, preservatives and synthetic substances.